 The directors' assessment suggests that performance of the mortgage portfolio should continue to be satisfactory.
-Whilst consensus suggests that interest rates will continue to remain low, as will unemployment rates, inflationary pressures and higher prices caused by Sterling weakness may put further pressure on household incomes, which may feed through further increases in mortgage arrears.
+Whilst consensus suggests that unemployment rates will remain low, inflationary pressures and higher prices caused by sterling weakness may put further pressure on household incomes, which may feed through further increases in mortgage arrears.
 The situation will be monitored and the Servicer, on behalf of the Company, will continue to adopt appropriate forbearance measures.